Associate Professor, University of Chicago's Crown Family School of Social Work, Policy, and Practice

-Project Coordinator, University of Chicago School of Social Service Administration
+Project Coordinator, University of Chicago's Crown Family School of Social Work, Policy, and Practice

-Emily Claypool, A.M., is a second year PhD student who is interested in deinstitutionalization, clinical interventions as well as the social life and historical emergence of evidence-based practices and programs.
+Emily Claypool, A.M., is a doctoral student who is interested in deinstitutionalization, clinical interventions as well as the social life and historical emergence of evidence-based practices and programs.
 Thinking about power, control and scientific discourse, her research draws from the interdisciplinary field of Science and Technology Studies (STS).

 Kathryn Frances, LMSW, is a doctoral candidate.
 Her research interests include using qualitative methods to explore the social and political intersections between access to housing and criminal justice involvement.